ehsanbabavu/ariyabot/replit.md

 - **Deployment**: Configured for autoscale deployment with build (`npm run build`) and run (`npm start`) scripts
 - **Vite Configuration**: Already configured with `allowedHosts: true` for Replit proxy compatibility
 - **Workflow**: Single workflow "Server" running `npm run dev` on port 5000
-- **Git Ignore**: Added comprehensive .gitignore for Node.js project
+- **Git Ignore**: Comprehensive .gitignore added for Node.js project (node_modules, dist, .env, uploads, etc.)

 ### Important Notes
-- Gemini AI token should be configured in the admin panel (AI Token Settings) to enable AI-powered features
+- Gemini AI token can be configured in the admin panel (AI Token Settings) to enable AI-powered features
 - WhatsApp integration requires token configuration in admin settings
 - The application runs frontend and backend on the same port (5000) using Vite in development mode
 - JWT_SECRET environment variable is optional for development (uses fixed secret) but required for production
 - ADMIN_PASSWORD environment variable is optional (defaults to "admin123" if not set)
+- GEMINI_API_KEY is optional and can be set for AI features

 # User Preferences